tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-15-building-digital-garden.md

 ![](/images/digital-garden-cleaned.jpg)

+*This post is slightly long and slightly technical.
+The TL;DR is that I built a personal wiki out of files and folders and a few templates in Jekyll hosted on Github Pages.
+If you want to head straight to the wiki head here: [tomcritchlow.com/wiki/](https://tomcritchlow.com/wiki/) and if you want to skip straight to the technical how-to [jump here](https://tomcritchlow.com/wiki/drafts/2019-01-15-building-digital-garden/#how-it-all-works)*

 For a while I've been searching for better ways of managing my information flows.
 Catch up by reading my last post [of digital streams, campfires and gardens](https://tomcritchlow.com/2018/10/10/of-gardens-and-wikis/).

 I left that post with the following concept: